brummiesteven/testclone/content/03_continuous_integration/readme.md

 ## Task1: Build every Pull Request

-- GitHub Actions or other.
+- GitHub Actions workflow or other to build code.
 - Integrate with PR

 ## Task 2: Publish to GitHub Packages/Container Registry